Beep (smart card): Development

 In 2012, the Department of Transportation and Communications (DOTC), the predecessor to the Department of Transportation (DOTr), announced a plan to bid out a ten-year contract for a common ticketing system for Line 1, Line 2, and Line 3.

 AF Payments was one of the bidders for the project, along with SM Investments.
 AF Payments was awarded the contract in January 2014, and the concession agreement was signed on March 31, 2014.

 By August 5, 2015, all stations of Line 1 and Line 2 were already using beep cards.
 A unified ticketing system for all elevated rail lines in Metro Manila was completed when the beep card system became available to use in all stations of the MRT Line 3 line on October 3, 2015.

 In June 2017, Bonifacio Global City (BGC) Bus and AF Payments Inc. rolled out the use of beep card system in bus operations.
 The new beep card for BGC Bus replaces the TapBGC stored value cards.

 AF Payments and FamilyMart secured a partnership which allowed the reloading of beep cards in FamilyMart outlets starting December 7, 2016.
 It also allowed patrons of the convenient store to make purchases using the smart card.
-AF Payments also planned to secure similar deals with 7-Eleven and Ministop.
+AF Payments also planned to secure similar deals with 7-Eleven and Uncle John's (formerly Ministop).

 In partnership with GCash, it became the first QR code transport ticketing system in the country on October 15, 2019 with BGC Bus and Cebu's Topline Express Ferries being the first to adopt the system for passengers’ payment through the GCash mobile app.